Aestero-UI/yonostore-blogs/blogs/everything-about-yono-store.md

 ## 2. Explore the Main Page: Where It All Begins

-When you first land on **[Yono Store's homepage](https://yonostore.vercel.app/)**, you're greeted with a **clean, mobile-first interface** that loads quickly and shows you exactly what you need—without ads, popups, or distractions.
+When you first land on **[Yono Store](https://yonostore.app/)**, you're greeted with a **clean, mobile-first interface** that loads quickly and shows you exactly what you need—without ads, popups, or distractions.

 You can: